TreciaKS/What-To-Eat/README.md

 # What-To-Chow
 A dish generator to help you decide what you can eat.
-Chow means to eat in south african lingo :)
+Chow means to eat in South African lingo :)

 <h2>Current Challenge</h2>
 <ul>